sailfish009/openstructure/modules/doc/install.rst

           -DOPTIMIZE=ON

-**macOS (Mojave/ High Sierra) with Homebrew**
+**macOS (Catalina) with Homebrew**

 `Homebrew <https://brew.sh/>`_ can be used to conveniently install all dependencies.
-The current Boost version, as of writing these instructions, is 1.70.0 but works so far.
-Do not forget to also install `boost-python`.
+The current Python version, as of writing these instructions, is 3.7.6 but works so far.
+Boost comes as 1.72.0 which seems to be OK.
+Do not forget to also install `boost-python3`.
+Eigen and SQLite also seem to be unproblematic concerning higher version numbers.

 If you want to build the info module or the graphical user interface, make sure you have the Xcode app installed.
 Just the Xcode command line tools which are